alisonpeard/spatial-clustering/README.md

 # Clustering Methods for Spatial Networks
 Code for dissertation _Uncovering Unbiased Meso-scale Structures in Spatial Networks_ as part of the MSc in Mathematical Modelling and Scientific Computing 2020, Universtity of Oxford.
-This repository contains python packages for performing spatially-corrected clustering on networks and methods for plotting the results spatially.<br>
+This repository contains Python packages for performing spatially-corrected clustering on networks and methods for plotting the results spatially.<br>

 Clustering methods include modularity optimisation by spectral methods, and spatial backbone extraction as in [2] followed by standard modularity optimisaiton and core-periphery detection.
 Additionally asymmetric core-periphery detection code for directed graphs is included [3].
 Spatial benchmark graphs are generated using a number of different spatial null models [1].